 5 Texts To Send Someone When You Want Different Things & Need To Move On

-There are lots of reasons why relationships end.
-Perhaps the feelings have faded and it's time to move on, or it could be a situation where one of you behaves in a way that there is no coming back from.
-While neither of those scenarios are fun or easy, it can be even more confusing when you still care for one another but you're just on different paths and need to go your separate ways.
+There can be several reasons why relationships end.
+Perhaps your feelings have faded and it's time to move on, or one of you does something there's no coming back from.
+While neither of those scenarios are fun or easy, it can be even more confusing when you still care for one another, but you're just on different paths and need to go your separate ways.
 When you've come to the conclusion that it's time to call it quits, having texts to send someone when you want different things can be a helpful first step.

 1. Ask Them To Talk It Out Face To Face